Mechanical Failure Analysis Storytelling

 b.
 Is the part on-site or is it at a customer’s site?

 a.
-Describe any events leading up to the incident (changes in manufacturer or manufacturing process, changes in material, is it the first failure of its kind or an on-going failure?).
+Describe any events leading up to the incident (changes in manufacturer or manufacturing process, changes in material, is it the first failure of its kind, or an ongoing failure?).

 b.
 List any observations such as isolated events (lot numbers, locations, specific uses).

-At this point the story is only half finished, and that’s where Element comes in.
-Our engineering team will request for both the failed part, whether it be a bolt, fastener, or screw, and a new or unused one for comparison, along with any interfacing parts needed to fit pieces together.
+At this point, the story is only half finished, and that’s where Element comes in.
+Our engineering team will request both the failed part, whether it be a bolt, fastener, or screw, and a new or unused one for comparison, along with any interfacing parts needed to fit pieces together.
 With this information, we’ll then be able to determine the most efficient approach to determining what happened.
-Often times, we can’t rely on one standard way to go about the investigation.
+Oftentimes, we can’t rely on one standard way to go about the investigation.
 With a gambit of tests at our disposal, running different combinations of tests (which can be few or many) will help us provide the unknown part of the story:

 a.
-Macroscopic examinations of all fracture surfaces and identify any anomalies, while noting all observations (lower magnifications).
+Macroscopic examinations of all fracture surfaces and identify any anomalies while noting all observations (lower magnifications).
 Typically from this type of examination, we get an overview of what type of failure occurred and see what the rest of the parts look like.
 E.g.Visual descriptors.

 b.
 Fractographic examination of all fracture surfaces for more in-depth examination (higher magnifications).
 This helps to clarify what macroscopy can’t tell us.
 We scan surfaces by SEM to further determine the type of failure and note any microscopic anomalies as well.
 If there are contaminants on either the surface or clearly seen within the fracture, we can run a chemical ID by EDS as well.

 Depending on what can be gathered from the above inspections, we can generally break down the likely cause of failure to be a material flaw, manufacturing defect, or improper use.
 While we don’t want to point out the obvious, we want to eliminate any possible causes of failure as deemed necessary.
-Since Element is known for “breaking stuff” and we have a hunch towards one particular cause, we’ll ask for the go-ahead on part destruction.
-Then, we’ll perform microscopic evaluation to confirm microstructures, forging defects, internal or secondary cracks, etc.
+Since Element is known for “breaking stuff” and we have a hunch toward one particular cause, we’ll ask for the go-ahead on part destruction.
+Then, we’ll perform a microscopic evaluation to confirm microstructures, forging defects, internal or secondary cracks, etc.